Ranger Contact and Permit Info

 REVISION HISTORY AND CONTRIBUTOR CREDITS

-This file is a merge of information originally compiled by Peter Maxwell for publication in the Scree (the newsletter of the Loma Prieta Chapter of the Sierra Club) and a compilation of ranger stations by Matt Austern, whose work was at ftp://ftp.CSUA.berkeley.edu/pub/hiking-club/Reference/CA-Ranger-Stations.
+This file is a merge of information originally compiled by Peter Maxwell for publication in the Scree (the newsletter of the Loma Prieta Chapter of the Sierra Club) and a compilation of ranger stations by Matt Austern, whose work was at ftp.CSUA.berkeley.edu (but apparently not being maintained when I found it).
 The revision date of this FTP archive is unknown, but several of the phone numbers have been disconnected (revised numbers are above).

-With proper credit to the sources, I have taken the liberty to copy Matt's basic data, supplemented by trailhead information from Peter and a few numbers from other sources, and have been adding info to the file since 1994.
+With proper credit to the sources, Matt's basic data was supplemented by trailhead information from Peter and a few numbers from other sources.
+I have been adding info to the file since 1994.
 In late 1999 I converted it to HTML.
 Many updates and additions have hopefully made this a useful resource.
 Please contribute new and corrected information!

 DATEREVISION HISTORY